Klappir/Learn/Documents/EnviroMaster_Dashboard.md

 ### Overview

-The first tab view in your Hot Water consumption is the Overview and here you can deep dive into the fuel data and customise what is displayed on the Overview.
+The first tab view in your Hot Water consumption is the Overview and here you can deep dive into the hot water data and customise what is displayed on the Overview.
 The Overview displays the collection of bar graphs with pie charts for analysis.
 For convenience, you can select Date Range, Asset Types, Asset Groups, and Suppliers for comparison.
 You can also view your cumulative emissions throughout all the years you have data for.

 ![Hot Water Overview charts and graphs](https://klappir-static.s3.amazonaws.com/img/learn/HotWater-Overview.png)